 In the movie Star Wars: The Empire Strikes Back, the rebels keep their spacecraft hidden in an underground base, to come out only when striking at the Empire. Željava Air Base was Communist Yugoslavia’s version of that base.

-The construction of the base was conducted in utmost secrecy between 1957 and 1965, and the cost of its construction was a whooping 6 billion dollars, three times more than the combined yearly military budgets of Yugoslavia’s two biggest sucessor states, Serbia and Croatia.
+The construction of the base was conducted in utmost secrecy between 1957 and 1965, and the cost of its construction was a whopping six billion dollars, three times more than the combined yearly military budgets of Yugoslavia’s two biggest successor states, Serbia and Croatia.
 The secret airbase was positioned at the center of a dense sprawling network of military installations, with five auxiliary airfields nearby as well as numerous radar and air defense outposts.

-Today the abandoned airbase lies in the territory of the Bosnian Federation.
+Today the abandoned airbase lies on the border of Croatia and the Bosnian Federation, with the line dividing the countries running through the middle of the property.
 Extreme caution needs to be used when approaching this site, due to the large number of unexploded landmines and other munitions there.
 The police force of the Bosnian Federation uses the area of the airbase to train its K9 core in explosive retrieval.

 Unfortunately, since the migrant crisis, it's difficult to reach this place.
 In fact, this Airbase is exactly on the border between Croatia and Bosnia, many cops patrols turn around.
 If they catch somebody, they will have to pay a fine.
 But it can be possible to send a letter or a mail to the Croatian police saying you are a tourist who wants to visit this place.
 And normally, you will get the authorization.
 There is a reasonable amount of pollution with PCB mostly inside the tunnels but also in the soil outside.
 Additionally, there have been numerous smoke detectors inside the tunnels which were based on Americium-241.
 It is unknown what happened to them during the destruction.
 As such, a visit can be a health risk.